tellor-io/dataSpecs/types/_NewQueryTypeTemplate.md

 queryData = abi.encode("SpotPrice", abi.encode("eth", "usd"))
 ```

-You can use [this tool](https://queryidbuilder.herokuapp.com/custom) to generate query data.

 ## Query ID

 The Query ID is your new Query's unique identifier.
 It's important to have one because many kinds of data pass through the Tellor ecosystem.